 Rawlings said that there are examples of clients who cancel because they’re “mad” about a rate increase; often, he explained, “these are clients who had a small claim in the prior 6-8 months let’s say a $100 claim, and then the rate increase comes and they say, ‘Oh My God, this Horrible company.
 I only had one claim for $100 after being with them for four years and they increase the rates for a $100 claim?’
 And it is absolutely not true.
 I mean, if any of those people went on the internet and went to enroll a new pet at the same age, same zip, they would find the exact same rate that they’re paying now.”

-The Canine Review wanted to test Rawlings’ claim that Trupanion’s website would quote a new pet of the same age, same breed, same zip code at the same rate, so we used TCR Head Blogger and veterinary hospital frequent flyer Nellie Brill, a five-year-old purebred Labrador Retriever in Katonah, New York zip code (10536).
-Nellie has a zero-deductible plan and her monthly Trupanion premium is now $288 (up from $188 in 2018).
-To our astonishment, when we plugged Nellie’s information in to get a rate quote, we were quoted at a monthly premium of $410, which we assume can only mean that Nellie’s rates are going up, yet again, next year.
+TCR Head Blogger and veterinary hospital frequent flyer Nellie Brill, a five-year-old purebred Labrador Retriever in Katonah, New York zip code (10536), has a zero-deductible plan.
+Her monthly Trupanion premium is now $281.86 (up from $188 in 2018).
+If we plug in Nellie’s age at the time of enrollment (2) to get a rate quote on the website, we are quoted at a monthly premium of $281.86, exactly the same rate.

 Mary S., a professional dog trainer who lives in Washington state says that she has owned dogs for over three decades and told The Canine Review that she felt hoodwinked by Trupanion’s rate hikes.
 Trupanion raised her premium, she says, from $60.90 to $96 in a single year, a 33% rate increase the year her Belgian Malinois, Jazou, turned 8.
 Mary says that she suspects that either Trupanion made a mistake or that they hiked the rate because of the type of dog she owns.
 “I have to say,” Mary told The Canine Review, “a 33 percent [rate hike in her monthly premium] in one year is unconscionable.
 I’m STILL mad about it!”
 Mary continued, explaining how she felt trapped into her Trupanion policy: